-Richmond Hill, Markham, Vaughan, Mississauga, Aurora, and City of Toronto (Ward 25 Don Valley West, Ward 39 Scarborough-Agincourt, Ward 37 Scarborough Centre).
+Richmond Hill, Markham, Vaughan, Mississauga, Aurora, and the City of Toronto (Ward 25 Don Valley West, Ward 39 Scarborough-Agincourt, Ward 37 Scarborough Centre).

 The Coptic Orthodox Church is the largest Christian body in Egypt as well as in the entire Middle East area.
 Coptic Christianity in Egypt was very prevalent in the early days of Christianity.
-However, the split of universal church (AD 451) caused persecution from other Christians, and consequently weakened the Coptic Christian community in Egypt.
+However, the split of the universal church (AD 451) caused persecution from other Christians and consequently weakened the Coptic Christian community in Egypt.
 In addition, Arab Muslims invaded Egypt in AD 649, spreading the Islamic religion across Egypt.
 By the end of 12th century, Egypt had become a predominantly Muslim country.
 However, since the middle of the 20th century, the Coptic Christian Church in Egypt has had a remarkable revival.
 The Coptic Church in Egypt now has more than 9 million followers.